 Appropriately Uses Anti-Anxiety Medication

-This figure is a measure of the percent of long-term patients who were given antianxiety drugs.
-These drugs are prescribed to residents experiencing depression and anxiety.
+This indicates the percentage of patients who were given antianxiety drugs.
+Antianxiety drugs are given to patients suffering from anxiety and depression.

 Managing Depression Among Residents

 This is the percentage of residents who are demonstrating signs of depression.
 Higher levels of depression could reveal lower quality care.

 Appropriate Vaccine Usage

-This tells you the percentage of patients who have received the flu and pneumonia vaccines.
+This is the percentage of residents who have received the pneumonia and flu vaccines.
 Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This metric is a measure of the percentage of long-term care patients who needed additional assistance with activities of daily living over time.
+This metric is a measure of the percentage of long-term stay patients that required more assistance with activities of daily living over time.
 ADL's include activities such as moving around and eating.
 Some experts argue this is a reasonable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This tells you the number of hospitalizations per 1,000 days of care.
-There is typically a correlation between keeping patients out of the hospital and the quality of nursing home care.
+This is a measure of the number of times residents are hospitalized per 1,000 days of patient care.
+Staying out of the hospital is critical to the physical well-being of nursing home residents.

 Short-term Care: Rehospitalizations

-This tells you the number of rehospitalizations per 1,000 days of short-term patient care.
-There is generally a correlation between having fewer hospitalizations and a nursing homes short-term rehabilitation performance.
+This is the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+There is a correlation between having fewer hospitalizations and a nursing home's quality of short-term rehabilitation.